farjanul/fastapi-example-with-jwt-docker-postgresql/README.md

 ## Step
 - FastApi (Python 3.10 or above)
-- Use PostgreSQL database
+- Use the PostgreSQL database
 - JWT for authentication
+- User verification and SMTP configuration
-- Docker for run the project
+- Docker to run the project

 ## Build with
 * [Python v3.10](https://www.python.org/)